How to Validate a SaaS IdeaBefore Writing Code

 Validation Checklist

-- Does your headline clearly state the value proposition?
+- Does your headline clearly state the outcome, not just the features?

 - What's your conversion rate from visitors to signups?